Domaine de Beaurenard - Châteauneuf-du-Pape rouge 2022

 Wine noted (guide 2026) 2* Favorite (Remarkable wine)

-Produced from 19 ha of vines spread over the three main terroirs of Châteauneuf, the estate's classic label combines the thirteen grape varieties emblematic of the cru, led by Grenache.
-After 12 months of mixed ageing in vats and barrels, it boasts a fresh, limpid color with fuchsia highlights, and a pleasant bouquet of ripe raspberry and licorice.
-Full-bodied, complex and built on fine-grained tannins, the palate releases an elegant, promising bitterness on the finish.
-A beautiful postcard of the appellation.
+Produced from 19 hectares of vines spread across the three main terroirs of Châteauneuf, the estate's classic label combines the thirteen emblematic grape varieties of the appellation, with Grenache at the forefront.
+After 12 months of mixed aging in vats and barrels, it displays a fresh, clear color with fuchsia highlights and an appealing bouquet of ripe raspberry and licorice.
+Full-bodied and complex, built on fine-grained tannins, the palate releases an elegant, very promising bitterness on the finish.
+A beautiful postcard from the appellation.

 Guide des Vins Gault & Millau